;

 Credit and debit cards

-Visa, Mastercard and American Express are widely accepted credit and debit cards in Chile.
-However, not all businesses accept cards and some may have a minimum purchase amount for card transactions.
+Visa, Mastercard, and American Express are widely accepted credit and debit cards in Chile.
+However, not all businesses in Chile accept card payments, and some may impose a minimum purchase amount for card transactions.
+While credit cards and debit cards are common, it's always good to check with local vendors or have alternative payment methods available.

 Mobile payments